polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Summary

-Elastic scaling is not resiliet against griefing attacks without a way for a PoV (Proof of Validity) to commit to the particular core index it was intedened for.
-This RFC proposes a way to include core index information in the candidate commitments and the `CandidateDescriptor` data strcuture in a backwards compatible way.
+Elastic scaling is not resilient against griefing attacks without a way for a PoV (Proof of Validity) to commit to the particular core index it was intended for.
+This RFC proposes a way to include core index information in the candidate commitments and the `CandidateDescriptor` data structure in a backwards compatible way.
 Additionally it proposes the addition of a `SessionIndex` field in the `CandidateDescriptor` to make dispute resolution more secure and robust.

 ## Motivation

+This RFC proposes a way to solve two different problems:

-At present time misbehaving collator nodes, or anyone who has acquired a valid collation can prevent a parachain from effecitvely using elastic scaling by providing the same collation to all backing groups assigned to the parachain.
-This happens before the next parachain block is authored and will prevent the chain of candidates to be formed, reducing the throughput of the parachain to a single core.
+1. For Elastic Scaling, it prevents anyone who has acquired a valid collation to DoS the parachain by providing the same collation to all backing groups assigned to the parachain.
+This can happen before the next valid parachain block is authored and will prevent the chain of candidates to be formed, reducing the throughput of the parachain to a single core.

-The session index of candidates is important for the disputes protocol as it is used to lookup validator keys and check dispute vote signatures.
+2. The dispute protocol relies on validators trusting the session index provided by other valdiators when initiating and participating in disputes.
+It is used to lookup validator keys and check dispute vote signatures.
 By adding a `SessionIndex` in the `CandidateDescriptor`, validators no longer have to trust the `Sessionindex` provided by the validator raising a dispute.
 It can happen that the dispute concerns a relay chain block not yet imported by a validator.
 In this case validators can safely assume the session index refers to the session the candidate has appeared in, otherwise the chain would have rejected candidate.

 ## Stakeholders